lindenmp/rs-fMRI/README.md

 This will produce the plots for Figure 1b and Figure 2b (i.e., CNP under lenient exclusion criteria).
 If you want to select stringent criteria then you will need to change ```WhichExclude``` to ```2``` (see lines 479 and 481).

-If you have any questions or run into issues please let me know by email (linden.parkes@monash.edu).
+If you have any questions or run into issues please let me know by email (lindenmp@seas.upenn.edu).

 ## QC_ThePlot.m